Steps for Completing a Comprehensive Criminal Background Check

 - After you have registered with MACHS, you will be re-routed to IdentoGo’s website.
 IdentoGo is the state contractor for fingerprinting services.
 There you will be provided with a list of available locations and appointments.

-- If a staff member has lived in any other state besides Missouri within the past 5 years, DESE may contact the provider and/or staff member to provide contact information for that state so the staff member can request a Child Abuse/Neglect registry screening and a criminal history check if that state is a non national fingerprint file state.
+- If a staff member has lived in any other state besides Missouri within the past 5 years, DESE may contact the provider and/or staff member to provide contact information for that state so the staff member can request a Child Abuse/Neglect registry screening and a criminal history check if that state is a non-national fingerprint file state.

 - All individuals required to have a background screening must register (if not already registered) with the Family Care Safety Registry and the provider must request a background screening.
 Please visit https://health.mo.gov/safety/fcsr/index.php for instructions.
 Family Care Safety Registry screenings should be run close to the date the individuals were fingerprinted.

-- The background screening unit will notify the provider and the child care staff member of the results determining if they are eligible or ineligible to work in a licensed, regulated, or registered child care facility.
+- The background screening unit will notify the provider and the child care staff member of the results determining if they are eligible or ineligible to work or be present in a licensed, regulated, or registered child care facility.
 The child care staff member needs to keep a copy of their letter for any future child care employers.

 - Who is required to have a background check?